 - Norrell, Robert: Southern History; Twentieth-Century U.S.; American Race Relations.

 - Olsson, Tore: Modern US, Transnational, U.S. South, Food and Agriculture, Rural, Environmental, Latin America.

 - Winford, Brandon: African American, Twentieth Century U.S., Southern U.S., Black Business History, Civil Rights.

 - Woods, Michael: Early Republic and Antebellum U.S., Civil War Era, Political History, Cultural History, History of Emotions, Slavery and Emancipation

 UT’s World History Program draws together the diverse talents and interests of a broad, multidisciplinary faculty.
 In teaching world history and specialized courses in Jewish history and the history of Africa, China, Japan, Latin America, and the Middle East, these faculty members play an important role in expanding the academic experience and intellectual horizons of UT’s undergraduate students.
 These faculty members are also an essential part of the graduate program, offering courses, participating in thesis and doctoral committees, and teaching Group III courses.
 An ability to teach world history has become a common prerequisite for many academic positions offered today.

-- Dessel, J.P.: History and Archaeology of Ancient Israel and the Near East; Rise of Complex Societies; Ethnicity in the Ancient World.
+- Dessel, J.P.: History and Archaeology of Ancient Israel and the Near East; Rise of complex societies; Ethnicity in the Ancient World.

-- Nenzi, Laura: Modern Japan, Gender
+- Nenzi, Laura: Early Modern Japan, gender.

 - Sanft, Charles: Early Imperial China, legal history, ritual and translations.